-Structure from Motion (SfM) photogrammetry is a method of approximating a three dimensional structure using two dimensional images.
-Photographs are stitched together using photogrammetry software to make the three-dimensional (3D) model and other products like photomosaic maps.
-It has become an efficient method for rapidly recording underwater archaeological sites, and can also be used to characterize seafloor features, such as coral reefs.
+Photogrammetry is a method of approximating a three-dimensional (3D) structure using two dimensional images.
+Photographs are stitched together using photogrammetry software to make the 3D model and other products like photomosaic maps.
+It has become an efficient way to rapidly record underwater archaeological sites, and can also be used to characterize seafloor features, such as coral reefs.

 Photogrammetry consists of collecting images using either a remotely operated vehicle (ROV) or a team of divers.
 A camera moves over the site in a pre-planned route, taking hundreds or thousands of still shots from the top, sides, and inside of the structure.
 It is important for the photos to overlap so that every inch of the site is recorded at more than one distance and angle.
 Video footage can also be used for photogrammetry by creating still images through video capture.

 Once the divers or ROV have finished collecting imagery, the photos are merged into one large file and corrected for color balance and exposure.
 Next, the images are processed through photogrammetry software.
 The program uses an algorithm to create a photo mosaic, which retains the detail of each individual image, and then searches for common landmarks within the photos such as a ship hull fragment.
 Each landmark is oriented on the landscape using data about its size, surface area, and spatial position; all of this information creates what is called a data point cloud.
 This point cloud is used to map nodes or vertices onto a solid surface, resulting in a 3D model of the site.
 At this point, the model is completely colorless, so the software uses color data from the original images in order to “paint” in the pixel of every feature.